Chapter 18.60

 6. Wood Treatment Facilities.
 Wood treatment facilities that allow any portion of the treatment process to occur over permeable surfaces (both natural and manmade);

 a.
-Activities that would significantly reduce the recharge to aquifers currently or potentially used as potable water sources;
+Activities that would significantly reduce the recharge to aquifers currently or potentially used as a potable water source;

 b.
-Activities that would significantly reduce the recharge to aquifers that are sources of significant baseflow to regulated streams;
+Activities that would significantly reduce the recharge to aquifers that are a source of significant baseflow to a regulated stream;

-G. State and Federal Regulations.
-The uses listed below shall be conditioned as necessary to protect critical aquifer recharge areas in accordance with the applicable State and federal regulations.
+E. State and Federal Regulations.
+The uses listed in Table X below shall be conditioned as necessary to protect critical aquifer recharge areas in accordance with the applicable State and federal regulations.

 Activity